Brits can look forward to an extra bank holiday in 2022 courtesy of the Queen’s Platinum Jubilee.

 Friday 3rd June 2022

-- Thanksgiving Service: A special service at St Paul’s Cathedral will pays thanks to the Queen and her reign.
+- Service of Thanksgiving: A special service at St Paul’s Cathedral will pays thanks to the Queen and her reign.

 Saturday 4th June 2022